Federated Learning with Nesterov Accelerated Gradient: Comparison between FedAvg and FedNAG

-In this section we evaluate the convergence performance of FedNAG compared with benchmark algorithms including FedAvg, centralized SGD (cSGD) and centralized NAG (cNAG) by real-world experiments.
+In this section we evaluate the convergence performance of FedNAG compared with benchmark algorithms including FedAvg, FedMom, centralized SGD (cSGD), and centralized NAG (cNAG) by real-world experiments.
 We then discuss the impacts of hyper-parameters, including global aggregation frequency $\tau$, momentum coefficient $\gamma$, and number of workers $N$.
+Then, we explicitly generate different levels of non-i.i.d. data to test the performance of FedNAG and benchmarks.
+Finally, we perform trace-driven simulation as a digital representation of the mobile edge computing environment to analyze the total training time (including computation delay and communication delay).